federicasuriano/Portfolio/README.md

 # Portfolio

+- FORMAL METHODS IN ACTION:
+Using runtime verification to automatically address occurrences of labor exploitation crimes.
+[Master Thesis]

 - DREAM (Data-dRiven PrEdictive FArMing) in Telangana:
 Requirements analysis and specication document (RASD) and Design document (DD) of an initiative presented by UNDP India, a United Nations division and within the Healthsites initiative.